robosoft-ai/SMACC/README.md

 # SMACC

-SMACC is a ROS/C++ library designed to allow users to implement a broad variety of state machines in an easy and systematic manner [UML State Charts](http://sce.uhcl.edu/helm/rationalunifiedprocess/process/modguide/md_stadm.htm) (AKA state machines).
+SMACC is an event-driven, asynchronous, behavioral state machine library for ROS, written in C++ designed to allow programmers to build robot control applications for multicomponent robots, in an intuitive and systematic manner [UML State Charts](http://sce.uhcl.edu/helm/rationalunifiedprocess/process/modguide/md_stadm.htm) (AKA state machines).
 SMACC is inspired by the [SMACH ROS package](http://wiki.ros.org/smach) and it is built on top of [Boost StateChart library](https://www.boost.org/doc/libs/1_53_0/libs/statechart/doc/index.html).

 Probably the greatest strength of SMACC is that the state machines you can develop with it are strictly based on the UML Standard.
 This means that you have access to a clear and thoroughly studied and known approach to describe State Machines.
 This may be especially important in industrial environments.